MarkDGraham/JuniorProgrammer/README.md

 Programmer: Mark G. <br />
 Repository Description: <br />
 &emsp; This repository is work created for the Junior Programmer Pathway of Unity Learn.
-As the tasks are completed, files will be upload <br />
+As the tasks are completed, files will be <br />
-&emsp; and a WebGL link will be present in this file.
-Additionally, date of completion will also be added with a brief description of the file. <br />
+&emsp; upload and a WebGL link will be present in this file.
+Additionally, date of completion will also be added with a brief description of <br />
+&emsp; the file.
 Start Date: July 4, 2021 <br />
 <br />
 <br />